About The Wheeler Center

 Board MemberCameron van Orman of Broomfield, CO, and West Glacier, MT is the great-grandson of Sen. Wheeler.
 He holds an MBA from the Kellogg Graduate School of Management at Northwestern University and a BA from Dartmouth.
 He is a Sales & Marketing professional in the High-tech industry and currently is the Senior Vice President of Product Marketing for CA Technologies.

-Board MemberBradley Snow, Livingston, Montana, is the current board chair and the great-grandson of Senator Wheeler.
+Board MemberBradley Snow, Livingston, Montana, is a former board chair and the great-grandson of Senator Wheeler.
 He teaches history at Montana State University.
 His book, Living with Lead: An Environmental History of Idaho's Coeur d'Alenes, 1885-2011, is scheduled for publication in early 2017.

 Board MemberKendall Wheeler, Aiken, SC, Palm Beach, FL and West Glacier, MT, is the granddaughter of Sen. B. K. Wheeler, for whom she was named and with whom she enjoyed a special relationship as they shared the same birthday.
 She started her own small business and ran it successfully for twenty years.